Xaegir/temp-website/xaegir/content/english/aevetar.md

 icon_color = "yellow"
 title = "Partnership"
 [[aevetar.aevetar_item]]
-content = "View your Aevetar in our online public gallery" icon = "fas fa-desktop" icon_color = "purple" title = "XAEGIR Gallery"
+content = "View your Aevetar in our online public gallery and make use of our 3D view options" icon = "fas fa-desktop" icon_color = "purple" title = "XAEGIR Gallery"